If you’re freaking out about the stages of labor, that’s understandable. Labor isn’t exactly known to be the most comfortable experience.

 How long is the first stage of labor?

-As a result, the first stage of labor is the longest of all the stages, typically lasting somewhere between 12 and 20 hours.
+Well, as the first stage of labor is the longest of all the stages, typically lasting somewhere between 10 and 20 hours.

 The first stage of labor is further divided into these 3 phases:

 Latent phase of labor

 Early contractions help this labor process and will get your cervix to open up to approximately 4 cm.